This Garlic Hedgehog Sourdough Bread is the most fun you can have with a groups of friends and a loaf of bread!

-Can we all just let that sink in for a moment… He’s like really old and has eaten a lot of garlic bread over the years.
+Can we all just let that sink in for a moment… He’s eaten a lot of garlic bread over the years.

 That is some hardcore praise my friends :)

-It’s quite a dense bread so a little goes a long way and this loaf will easily feed four as a main when served with soup, or six if the soup course is being served as a starter.
+It’s quite a dense bread so a little goes a long way and this loaf will easily feed four as a main when served with soup.
+Or six if the soup course is being served as a starter.

-Garlic Hedgehog Sourdough Bread
+How to make Garlic Hedgehog Bread

 As it cooks, the butter melts soaking each cube in garlic butter and then dripping down to the base.

 Let’s talk about the base for a mo.
 The base of this garlic hedgehog sourdough bread is amazing.

 The butter congregates here and almost roasts the bottom of the loaf into a crispy buttery garlicky crust.
 Even if you’re on a diet and can’t indulge in a full serving, please at the very least, taste that crust.

 OK, enough teasing, let’s walk you step by step how to make a hedgehog bread…

 Take apart a bulb of garlic and peel half of the cloves.